UNLOQIO/unloq-wordpress-plugin/readme.txt

  3. Install it

 ### Once activated
-1. Open the UNLOQ setup page
+1. Login to UNLOQ at https://unloq.io/login
+2. Create a WordPress Web Application with your site's domain
+3. Configure the application (authentication mechanisms, design, etc.)
+4. Go to the application's Settings > Widgets section and verify your domain
+5. Go to the application's Settings > General > API Keys and add a new key.
+Make sure your app is in "Live" mode
-2. Enter your API Key / Login Widget key and click the "SETUP" button.
+6. Enter the API Key and Login Widget Key of your app bellow.
->> Note: You must first register at https://unloq.io , create an organization, verify your site's domain and finally create an application.
-For more details, please visit https://unloq.io/developers/get-started/
-3. Choose which type of login you would want to allow (UNLOQ and/or regular passwords)
+7. In your WordPress admin, choose which type of login you would want to allow (UNLOQ and/or regular passwords)

-4. Select the UNLOQ box theme.
+Note: the API Key is visible only once.
+You can get the login widget key by selecting the "Get Script" action from the Login Widget.

 If you have any questions or installation issues, send us an e-mail at team@unloq.io .
 We will be happy to help you get started with UNLOQ.